Biloxi, Mississippi: Federal government

-The United States Postal Service operates the Biloxi Post Office and other area post offices.
+The United States Postal Service operates the Biloxi, West Biloxi, CPU Triangle, and Keesler Air Force Base post offices.

 Education

 The city is served by the Biloxi Public School District and the Harrison County School District.
 The Gulf Coast has a large Catholic school system, 15 of which are in Biloxi.
+Mississippi State University also operates a campus in the city.
+As of the Fall 2008 semester, 763 students from 33 counties throughout the state and several in Alabama attended the college.